 Challenge to the government’s authority to detain individuals in withholding-only proceedings without affording them bond hearings.

 Current status: NWIRP joined prior counsel to file a petition for rehearing en banc after the Ninth Circuit ruled against petitioner, finding that the petitioner was not entitled to a bond hearing.
 The court denied the petition and issued an amended opinion.
+Filed a petition for writ of certiorari with the United States Supreme Court.

 Ali, et al., v.
 Trump, et al., 2:17-cv-135 (W.D.
 Wash.)